 I had them too.
 In fact, I had them for almost a year before I found a proper, affordable cure to the problem.
 If you’re suffering from eye floaters, then my first advice would be to not worry, because they can be cured, and the treatment doesn’t cost much either, contrary to popular belief.
 My life would be pretty different right now if I hadn’t accidentally discovered Eye Floaters No More, which was the treatment I got.
-I’m going to share what I went through and hope others can benefit from my experience.
+I’m going to share what I went through, what I found out about how to get rid of eye floaters and hope others can benefit from my experience.

 First things first, though.